Fully referenced facts about Covid-19, provided by experts in the field, to help our readers make a realistic risk assessment. (Regular updates below)

 - For people at high risk or high exposure (including health care workers), early or prophylactic treatment is essential to prevent progression of the disease.

-- In countries like the US, the UK, and also Sweden (without a lockdown), overall mortality since the beginning of the year is in the range of a strong influenza season; mortality is higher in the USA (comparable to 1957/1968), but lower in countries like Germany and Switzerland, overall mortality so far is in the range of a mild influenza season.
+- In countries like the UK (with lockdown) and Sweden (without lockdown), overall mortality since the beginning of the year is in the range of a strong influenza season; mortality is higher in the USA (comparable to 1957/1968), but lower in countries like Germany and Switzerland.
+However, antibody values are still low in large parts of previously locked-down Europe.

-- Up to 80% of all test-positive persons remain symptom-free.
-Even among 70-79 year olds, about 60% remain symptom-free.
+- About 80% of all people develop only mild symptoms or no symptoms.
+Even among 70-79 year olds, about 60% develop only mild symptoms.
 About 95% of all people develop at most moderate symptoms and do not require hospitalization.

-- Up to 60% of all persons may already have a certain cellular background immunity to the new coronavirus due to contact with previous coronaviruses (i.e. cold viruses).
-The initial assumption that there was no immunity against the new coronavirus was not correct.
+- Up to 60% of all people may already have a partial T-cell immune response against the new coronavirus due to contact with previous coronaviruses (i.e. cold viruses).
+Moreover, up to 60% of children and about 6% of adults may already have cross-reactive antibodies.

-- The median age of the deceased in most countries (including Italy) is over 80 years (e.g. 86 years in Sweden) and only about 4% of the deceased had no serious preconditions.
+- The median age of Covid deaths in most Western countries is over 80 years – e.g. 84 years in Sweden – and only about 4% of the deceased had no serious preconditions.
 In contrast to flu pandemics, the age and risk profile of deaths thus essentially corresponds to normal mortality.